Multi-class Semantic Segmentation of Skin Lesions via Fully Convolutional Networks: Introduction

 \section{Introduction}

-\IEEEPARstart{S}{kin} cancer is the most common cancer among all other cancers \cite{pathan2018techniques}.
-The malignant skin lesions consist of the melanocytic lesion, i.e. melanoma, and non-melanocytic lesion, i.e. basal cell carcinoma.
-Although melanoma is the least common type of skin cancer, it is the most aggressive and deadly cancer \cite{Seer2017}.
-In addition, it has the high capacity to invade tissues and other organs (cite).
-Hence, it is important to have early detection to save a life.
-According to the prediction of Melanoma Foundation \cite{melanomafoundation2017}, the estimated new cases of melanoma in the United States is 87,110 (200\% increased since 1973) with 9,730 predicted deaths.
+Skin cancers are more common than all other cancers \cite{pathan2018techniques}.
+Malignant skin lesions are classified as melanocytic, i.e. melanoma, and non-melanocytic.
+The most common non-melanocytic cancers are keratinocytic: basal cell carcinoma and squamous cell carcinoma.
+Melanoma is less common but is more likely to prove fatal than keratinocytic skin cancers due to aggressive invasion and metastasis \cite{Seer2017}\cite{dvovrankova2017intercellular}.
+Hence, early detection is important to save lives.
+According to the prediction of the Melanoma Foundation \cite{melanomafoundation2017}, the estimated diagnosed cases of melanoma in the United States in 2018 is 178,560 with 91,270 cases will be invasive.